dechristopher/octad/image/README.md

-**image** is an octad image utility that converts board positions into [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics), or Scalable Vector Graphics, images.  [svgo](https://github.com/ajstarks/svgo), the only outside dependency, is used to construct the SVG document.
+**image** is an octad image utility that converts board positions into [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics), or Scalable Vector Graphics, images.[svgo](https://github.com/ajstarks/svgo), the only outside dependency, is used to construct the SVG document.

 ## Usage